sonata-project/SonataMediaBundle/UPGRADE-4.0.md

 ### Dependencies

+- Drop support for `kriswallsmith/buzz`

+  If you are using media provider(s) service with Guzzle, you MUST create a custom service based on the Buzz client and add it to configuration:

+       sontata_media:
+           http:
+               client: 'your_custom.buzz_client'           # Psr\Http\Client\ClientInterface
+               message_factory: 'your_custom.message_facory' # Psr\Http\Message\RequestFactoryInterface

- - Drop support for `sonata-project/datagrid-bundle` < 3.0.
+- Bump support for `sonata-project/datagrid-bundle` < 3.0.

   If you are extending these methods, you MUST add argument and return type declarations: